dbeck121/CPI-Helper-Chrome-Extension/README.md

 >- Click: "Load Unpacked Extension" and select the folder with the plugin data

 ## Update
-Attention: If you installed the plugin from Chrome Store before 21 March 2020, please uninstall and install again with the link on the top.
+Attention: If you installed the plugin from Chrome Store before 21 March 2020, please uninstall and install it again with the link on the top.
 Chrome updates extensions that are installed from the Chrome Web Store automatically.
 If you installed the plugin from sources:
 Please replace the folder with the new version on your disk.
-After that you must delete and add the plugin in Chrome Browser.
+After that, you must delete and add the plugin to Chrome Browser.
 If you have cloned the repository, pull new data.
-Than delete and add the plugin in Chrome.
+Then delete and add the plugin in Chrome.
 Restart Chrome.

 ## Usage
 ### New Buttons
-If you open an Integration Flow, the plugin will automatically add a "Messages", a "Trace" and a "Info" button in the Integration-Flow-Designer.
+If you open an Integration Flow, the plugin will automatically add a "Messages", a "Trace" and an "Info" button in the Integration-Flow-Designer.
 #### Message Button
-The "Message" button opens a small dragable sidebar with the last processed messages.
+The "Message" button opens a small draggable sidebar with the last processed messages.
 You can jump directly to infos and traces of the message run.
-If you hover status icon of message, you will see a pop-up with the error message directly.
-If you click on the time button,InlineTrace is activated (Only when trace was activated for message).
+If you hover over the status icon of message, you will see a pop-up with the error message directly.
+If you click on the time button, InlineTrace is activated (Only when trace was activated for message).
 If you click on a color coded integration flow item and trace is available, a pop-up opens with the trace of the message at this point.
 ![Screenshot](https://raw.githubusercontent.com/dbeck121/CPI-Helper-Chrome-Extension/master/images/screenshots/chrome1.png)

 ![Screenshot](https://raw.githubusercontent.com/dbeck121/CPI-Helper-Chrome-Extension/master/images/screenshots/chrome4.png)
 #### Trace Button
-The "Trace buttons" sets the loglevel of the current Iflow to trace.
+The "Trace" button sets the loglevel of the current Iflow to trace.
 #### Info Button
-The "Info"-Button lets you see detailed informations of the deployment state of your Integration Flow.
+The "Info" button lets you see detailed information of the deployment state of your Integration Flow.
 ![Screenshot](https://raw.githubusercontent.com/dbeck121/CPI-Helper-Chrome-Extension/master/images/screenshots/chrome2.png)
 ### Toolbar Popup
-The button of the plugin in the toolbar gives you a list of useful links of you current tenant.
+The button of the plugin in the toolbar gives you a list of useful links of your current tenant.
 It includes last visited Integration Flows.
 ![Screenshot](https://raw.githubusercontent.com/dbeck121/CPI-Helper-Chrome-Extension/master/images/screenshots/chrome3.png)
 See also the [SAP Community Blog](https://blogs.sap.com/2020/03/05/cpi-chrome-plugin-to-enhance-sap-cloud-platform-integration-usability/#)
 ### Inline Trace
-On the message sidebar, press the time-button next to the status icon of a processed message.
+On the message sidebar, press the time button next to the status icon of a processed message.
 If run steps exist, the elements of the Integration Flow will change colors accordingly.
-This will give you a quick overview over the run.
+This will give you a quick overview of the run.
 >- Blue elements are successfully processed steps
 >- Red elements are elements with errors.
 SAP does not provide good information about errors.
-So when an error at a Splitter-Element occurs, this does not have to mean that the error occured here.
+So when an error at a Splitter-Element occurs, this does not have to mean that the error occurred here.
 It can also be a catched error from elements after the Splitter.

-Run steps exists for processed messages with trace and for a short time in processed messages with errors.
+Run steps exist for processed messages with trace and for a short time in processed messages with errors.
 ![Screenshot](https://raw.githubusercontent.com/dbeck121/CPI-Helper-Chrome-Extension/master/images/screenshots/chrome_inlinetrace.png)
 ### Inline Trace - Show Headers, Properties, Trace, Error and Logs
 If you activated the Inline Trace feature, you can get more details.
-Traces only exist for processed messages with loglevel trace and will be deleted after round about 1 hour by SAP.
+Traces only exist for processed messages with loglevel trace and will be deleted after around about 1 hour by SAP.
 ![Screenshot](https://raw.githubusercontent.com/dbeck121/CPI-Helper-Chrome-Extension/master/images/screenshots/chrome_trace_properties.png)
 ![Screenshot](https://raw.githubusercontent.com/dbeck121/CPI-Helper-Chrome-Extension/master/images/screenshots/chrome_after_beautify.png)
 ## FAQ
 ### How can I activate InlineTrace?
 Run a message with trace activated.
 You see the message in the message sidebar.
 Click on the button with the time for the specific message.
-If trace is available, items which processed the message change color.
+If trace is available, items that processed the message change color.
 You can click on integration flow elements to see the trace message before this step.
 ### How long is the trace available?
 SAP deletes trace messages after a while.
 Trace messages normally do not live longer than 1 hour.
 ## Contributing